 “This really shortens the communication cycle because we no longer need to send email updates or keep track of lost parts in an Excel file.”

 This, combined with the productivity gains associated with prefab construction methods, helps Ag Installers stay on schedule and budget.
 Waste is reduced because various parts of the aviary are manufactured to fit according to plan, and productivity increases with Fieldwire onsite.
-In fact, having the ability to track and report missing parts from any device in the field saves Ag Installers eight hours every week.
+In fact, having the ability to track and report missing parts from any device in the field saves Ag Installers eight hours every week on their prefab projects.

 3. Efficient and accurate site reporting